We’re Here When Your Pet Needs Us Most – Emergency Veterinary Medicine by BluePearl Appleton WI

 Off duty

 In her free time, Dr. Springborn enjoys riding and showing horses in dressage.
-She recently received her private pilot license.
+You might even catch her in the air as she is a licensed pilot.

 DVM, CVA